East Melbourne

 The level of residential development activity in East Melbourne is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows East Melbourne had around 13 dwelling approvals annually over the past five financial years ending June 2021, totalling approximately 66 homes.
-No dwelling approvals have been recorded so far in FY-26 (July 2021 - June 2022).
-The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows East Melbourne recorded around 13 residential properties approved each year over the past five financial years ending June 2021, totalling an estimated 66 homes.
+As of FY-26, no residential approvals have been recorded yet.
+The population has declined in recent years, but housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

 Frequently Asked Questions - Development